chengyx02/ringmaster-python/README.md

 # Ringmaster-python

-This project is a Python implementation of Ringmaster.
+This project is a Python implementation for Ringmaster.

 The original C++ code is from [ringmaster](https://github.com/microsoft/ringmaster) and [lng205/ringmaster](https://github.com/lng205/ringmaster).